Andrea-Ricciardi-99/vint_uav_navigation/README.md

 ## Overview

 This repository implements vision-based autonomous navigation for UAVs using the Visual Navigation Transformer (ViNT) model.
-The system enables GPS-free navigation in complex environments by learning from topological maps created from camera images.
+The system enables navigation in complex environments by learning from topological maps created from camera images.

 ### 🎯 Key Features

 - **🗺️ Topological Map Navigation**
   - Record routes by flying manually once
   - Autonomous replay using only camera vision
-  - No GPS, LiDAR, or external localization required

 - **🛤️ Real-Time Trail Visualization**
   - Live breadcrumb trail showing drone's traveled path